napknbook/napknbook/README.md

 Mind maps are mappings from images to ideas.
 Internet maps are mappings from images to ideas and data.

-Internet maps are the next layer of abstraction that sit ontop of search engines.

 ## Imaginary Assets

 Imaginary assets are assets that aren't real.